bgilb33/Team2-Gilbert-Robitshek-saved/quest-1/README.md

 ### AI Use
-I used GPT-3.5 and github copilot was used sparcly fix typos and provide assistance with the documentation.
+I used GPT-3.5 and github copilot was used fix typos and provide assistance with the documentation.

 <!-- I used {chat.openai.com GPT-3.5} on {8/30/2023} with the following prompt: -->